 - Install equipment that will switch off non-essential equipment during peak periods (load shedding).

 - Install solar and/or battery storage or retrofit commercial energy storage to an existing solar power installation.

 A properly designed, good quality commercial solar power system combined with expert energy management advice can help a business avoid exceeding load thresholds and reduce capacity charges dramatically.

 With a commercial energy storage system added to a solar PV system, solar power becomes even more effective; particularly in scenarios where peak electricity load may fall outside of solar production times.

-If you’d like to learn more about minimizing demand charges through the use of solar and battery systems; contact Energy Matters’ commercial experts on 133-SUN or via our contact form.
+If you’d like to learn more about minimizing commercial electricity demand charges through the use of solar and battery systems; contact Energy Matters’ commercial experts on 133-SUN or via our contact form.